Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Knight, White Knight, Terror Knight are now counted as special classes.
 	- A team cannot have more than 1 unit with special classes in a 9-12 unit team, 0 in 1-8 unit team.
 (Class Clause in Common Rules)
 	- Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
-- **2 Spell Clause** (optional) - Every 2 spells take up 1 slot.
-(2021/1/4, 1/6, 1/20)
-  - "Magic" includes elem magic, draconic, aow, necro.
-  - It is inconvenient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.
-  - Examples
-    - build 1: skill 1, skill 2, skill 3, Earth Magic (2 spells), Air Magic (2 spells)
-	- build 2: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (1 spells).
-4 spells take up 2 slots.
-	- build 3: skill 1, skill 2, skill 3, Earth Magic (4 spells), blank.
-4 spells take up 2 slots, so there is no room for 5th skill.
-  - Exception: Black Plume (necro) is not counted.

 And below are some other variant rules provided by Vital and Suppanut